HolyBlackCat/cpp-tutorials/configuring_vsc_debugger.md

   [![no auto variable summary in lldb](/images/lldb_no_auto_var_summaries.png)](/images/lldb_no_auto_var_summaries.png)

-  To view the values of `x` and `y`, you'd have to press `>` at the left.
+  To view the values of `x` and `y`, you'd have to press `>` on the left.

-  But with this setting enabled, it'll be displayed like this:
+  But with this setting enabled, it will be displayed like this:

   [![auto variable summary in lldb](/images/lldb_auto_var_summaries.png)](/images/lldb_auto_var_summaries.png)

 <!-- TODO when updating to clang 19, check that "enableSyntheticChildDebugging": true, works alright in complex situations (test locally a bunch), then add here>